zauberzeug/air-link/README.md

 ./deploy.py <target device>
 ```

+If you have ssh pub keys in the authorized_keys directory they will be automatically installed on the target.

 ### 2. Remote Access

 The Air Admin web interface will be reachable through the url provided by NiceGUI On Air.